 Cook until the bottom is slightly browned and oil starts to release.

-Flip and drizzle in the honey.
+Flip and drizzle in the maple syrup.

 Cook thru' but not till crispy.

 Remove from heat and set aside to cool down slightly.

 Drain kimchi to remove some of the excess juice.

 *You can do this by squeezing or hang on a sieve.*